 Seeing the sights for free is now entirely possible, thanks to activities like free walking tours.
 Walking around a new city, in my opinion, is one of the best ways to get to know its distinct areas and attractions.
 While these walks don’t necessarily allow you to take your time in each place or go inside for free admission, it’s still a great way to get a grasp of a new place, while taking in the culture and learning a ton of history that you may not have learned otherwise.
 Travel bundles and day passes are also a great way to spend time to take everything in without having to splurge every last cent on every day of your vacation.

 2. Always utilize public transportation.

 Depending on where you go, cabs are not always your friend.
-If you’re venturing off somewhere that is a notorious destination for tourists or students, chances are that the cab drivers are well aware of that fact, too and will most likely want to take advantage by charging you a bit more than they would natives of that place.
+If you’re venturing off somewhere that is a notorious destination for tourists or students, chances are that the cab drivers are well aware of that fact.
+They might take advantage of you by charging you a bit more than they would natives of that place.
 Growing up in New York City, using public transit is in my nature.

-With every new city I explore I always make sure (or more like insist) that my travel companions and I use buses, trams, trains and subways to get around.
-Most of the time, public transportation is reliable, convenient, safe and way cheaper than it would be to take a car or cab, especially in big cities where the native population uses such services as a part of their daily routine.
+With every new city I explore I always make sure that my travel companions and I use buses, trams, trains and subways to get around.
+Most of the time, public transportation is reliable, convenient, safe and way cheaper than it would be to take a car or cab.
+This is especially true in big cities where locals use public transit as a part of their daily routine.
 From what I’ve seen, public transit in many places of the world is clean too, with some stations and platforms acting as museum galleries and exhibitions.
-How cool is that!
+How cool is that?
 Of course, that being said, it is important to be mindful of the times and areas that you access public transit.
 Always be aware and never do anything that’ll compensate your safety.

 3. Eat where the locals go and not where the tourists do.